teckel: Anonymous Messaging

-teckel provides a simple, highly secure, fully anonymous, text-based messaging service called “teckel talk”, which requires only an Ethereum address for authentication.
+teckel provides a simple, non-cloud based, military-grade text messaging service called “teckel talk”, which requires only an Ethereum address for authentication, making teckel talk the most annonymous, secure, and private messaging app in the world.

 The best way to think of teckel talk is that it is your old-school untappable telephone landline on your mobile device, and the “chat-rooms” are old-school untappable telephone landline “party lines”.